This school year is coming to an end.

 - What were my successes?

 - What will I do differently next year?

 - What are my goals for next year?

 Getting together the resources and plans we need to hit the ground running in the new year will reduce stress and give us a semblance of control.
-While the plans we make will still be founded on the central goal of student learning, remote teaching gives us a new framework to tackle.
 Here’s a few things you can plan for:

-Lean teaching — looking at what’s been working, what hasn’t, and where you can make the new normal as efficient as possible.
+Lean teaching — look at what’s been working, what hasn’t, and where you can make the new normal as efficient as possible.

 Upskilling with technology — become more at one with the technology that’s been giving you headaches, or seek more efficient alternatives to programs you’re currently using.
 Some programs will come with a resource or training centre (like our very own Help Hub for our suite of products), or you might look to YouTube, blogs or teacher communities to get more guidance and advice.

 Plan your approach with colleagues — knowledge, resource and experience-sharing can take the pressure off learning or creating something from scratch.
 It also provides the opportunity to decide as a school or department what realistic goals look like and plan strategies to achieve them.

 But there’s one more thing that can guarantee ending the year on a high note …